-Verna and Marrs McLean Department of Biochemistry and Molecular Biology and The NCI- designated Dan L. Duncan Cancer Center
+Verna and Marrs McLean Department of Biochemistry and Molecular Biology and the NCI- designated Dan L Duncan Comprehensive Cancer Center

 Dr. Venken is an emerging scientist whose work focuses on the development of cutting edge molecular genetics and genomic technologies to identify new cancer genes that can be targeted for novel therapies.